Credit card rewards usually aren’t taxable. But make sure to watch out for select instances where rewards could be considered taxable income.

 The amount you’re taxed on your rewards depends on how your card provider classifies them, as well as which 1099 form you’re sent.

-This means your card provider classifies your rewards as interest income.
+A 1099-INT form This means your card provider classifies your rewards as interest income.
 Consequently, your rewards are taxed at the rate you pay for ordinary income.
 Be sure to pay all relevant income taxes you owe — federal and state.

-This means your provider classifies your rewards as miscellaneous income, when you’ll pay your income tax rate plus your rate for self-employment taxes.
+A 1099-MISC form This means your provider classifies your rewards as miscellaneous income, when you’ll pay your income tax rate plus your rate for self-employment taxes.

 Note that even if your provider doesn’t send you a 1099 form, you must report your rewards on your return if they’re considered income.